tratteo/marked_text/README.md

 `marked_text` allows to _mark_ certain sections of text in order to render them differently and attach behaviors with the `GestureRecognizer`

+## Building
+Since the package allows to dynamically obtain icons based on their id with the `Mark.icon()`, when building the Flutter application the flag `--no-tree-shake-icons` must be provided.

 ## Getting started

 ### Set default options